publishpress/PublishPress-Blocks/readme.txt

 = 2.4.0 =
  * Remove: JU Translation system
  * Add: Native language files support
+ * Add: Support for language overrides from versions 2.3.11 and older
  * Fix: Forward slash in tooltip in Map block
  * Fix: Broken strong and em HTML tags in Tabs block headers
  * Fix: Load reCaptcha in Login/register, Contact form and Newsletter blocks only when required in frontend